Role of an individual in the conservation of natural resources: EVS Notes

 In the last 50 years, the consumption of resources in society has increased many folds.
 There is a big gap in the consumer’s lifestyles between developed and developing countries.
 Urbanisation has changed the lifestyle of the middle-class population in developing countries creating more stress on the use of natural resources.

 It has been estimated that More Developed Countries (MDC) of the world constitute only 22% of the world’s population but they use 88% of natural resources.
 These countries use 73% of energy resources and command 85% of income and in turn, they contribute a very big proportion of pollution.

 On the other hand, less developed countries (LDCs) have moderate industrial growth and constitute 78% of the world’s population and use only 12% of natural resources, 27% of energy and only 15% of global income.

 There is a huge gap between rich and poor.
-In this age of development, the rich have gone richer and the poor is becoming more poorer.
+In this age of development, the rich have gone richer and the people with low-income is becoming more with low-income.
 This has led to unsustainable growth.
 There is an increasing global concern about the management of natural resources.
 The solution to this problem is to have a more equitable distribution of resources and income.

 Two major causes of unsustainability are overpopulation in poor countries and overconsumption of resources by rich countries.
 A global consensus has to be reached for a balanced distribution of natural resources.